-Nor can the Texas legislature be said to have intended for the Texas Payday providing an enforcement mechanism for recovering sick pay owed to employees under written agreements or policies.
+Nor can the Texas legislature be said to have intended for the Texas Payday Law itself to preempt the field of paid sick leave requirements.
+At most, the Payday Law represents an extremely narrow entry into the field of sick pay by providing an enforcement mechanism for recovering sick pay owed to employees under written agreements or policies.
 Under Texas law, "[t]he entry of the state into a field of legislation ... does not automatically preempt that field from city regulation; local regulation, ancillary to and in harmony with the general scope and purpose of the state enactment, is acceptable."
 BCCA Appeal Grp., Inc., 496 S.W.3d at 7 (citations omitted).
 Rather, a local regulation should be upheld when there is no clear conflict between the challenged ordinance and the state statute allegedly preempting it.
-Cooke v.
-City of Alice, 333 S.W.3d at 323 ("[w]hen a home rule city ordinance appears to be in conflict with a state statute, our duty is to reconcile the two if any fair and reasonable construction of the apparently conflicting enactments exist[s] and if that construction will leave both enactments in effect").
-Here, there is nothing in the Ordinance that actually conflicts with the Payday Law: the Earned Sick Time Ordinance establishes a requirement that employers allow workers to accrue paid sick leave and the Payday Law creates a mechanism to ensure that workers receive all of their pay on time.
+Cooke, 333 S.W.3d at 323 ("When a home rule city ordinance appears to be in conflict with a state statute, our duty is to reconcile the two 'if any fair and reasonable construction of the apparently conflicting enactments exist[s] and if that construction will leave both enactments in effect"").
+Here, there is nothing in the Ordinance that actually conflicts with the Payday Law: the San Antonio Ordinance establishes a requirement that employers allow workers to accrue paid sick leave and the Payday Law creates a mechanism to ensure that workers receive all of their pay on time.